-Spiritual and Religious Life
+Spiritual and Religious Life Mission Statement

-The Office of Spiritual and Religious Life supports members of the Allegheny community in learning, growing in leadership, and developing as whole persons.
-We seek to nurture and encourage persons of faith to deepen their engagement with their own faith traditions, while developing respect for difference.
+The Office of Spiritual and Religious Life (SRL) supports members of the Allegheny community in learning, growing in leadership, and developing as whole persons.
+We seek to nurture and encourage religious persons to deepen their engagement with their own traditions, while developing respect for difference.
 We work with other constituents to enhance the spiritual dimension of all persons’ lives, reach out in service to the local and global community, and address spiritual issues of concern that will lead to positive transformation of individuals, the institution, and the world.

-- Observance of important Islamic and Hindu holy days
+- Observance of important religious holy days

 - Bible studies and prayer groups